3kdeveloper/flags/README.md

-# Why flags?
+# Why Countries Flag?

-flags provides more then 250 countries flags in one place.
+Countries Flag provides more then 250 countries flags in one place.
 It provides you easy way to add country flags in your project.

 ## Usage ##